Petascale Campus Initiative

 15 March 2019: Today's news update includes further developments across infrastructure, leadership and workforce building.

 18 January 2019: Year 2: Call for Expressions of Interest from Software Engineers, Data Scientists, Informaticians, Data Stewards, Data Visualisation experts, Simulation & Modelling experts, Data Curators or Generalists expert in supporting data-intensive research.

 9 November 2018: Year 1: Building our Petascale Campus, how the University is delivering on its five year plan to uplift informatics, data and compute capabilities for research.

 Work to date

 - On Monday 2 September the new Melbourne Data Analytics Platform (MDAP) launched with the opening of its first round of Expressions of Interest to work with the team of experts on longer-term collaborative research projects (three months +).
 The aim of MDAP is to support data-intensive research, increase the capability of research teams to perform such research across every discipline in the University, and to connect already existing capabilities to form a community of practice for data-intensive research methods.
 MDAP offers a dedicated team of academic specialists with expertise in data science, data stewardship, research software engineering and high-performance computing.
 As academics, MDAP staff will work closely with researchers and academics on collaborative projects to produce high impact research.
-Applications open until 11:59pm, Sunday 22 September 2019.
+Applications closed on 22 September.

 - In June Dr Helena Lynn joined Prof Turpin for a three year appointment to review Research Data Management at the University.
 Helena’s PhD was in Molecular Virology: Utilising advanced microscopy techniques to elucidate the role of the microtubule cytoskeleton in poxvirus replication and pathogenesis.
 In the past three years she has been engaged in USyd’s strategic planning, coming to that work from a digital research role in the Sydney Informatics Hub.